United Tech lowers equity sale to fund Goodrich deal

-June 13 United Technologies Corp on Wednesday sold $1 billion of convertible notes, less than the $1.5 billion it had told investors in March it would need to sell to fund its largest-ever takeover.
+United Technologies Corp (UTX.N) on Wednesday sold $1 billion of convertible notes, less than the $1.5 billion it had told investors in March it would need to sell to fund its largest-ever takeover.

-The diversified U.S. manufacturer said it had found additional sources of cash to fund the $16.5 billion purchase of aircraft components maker Goodrich Corp.
+The diversified U.S. manufacturer said it had found additional sources of cash to fund the $16.5 billion purchase of aircraft components maker Goodrich Corp GR.N.

 "We've identified more cash available for the financing so we didn't need as much from the equity units," said spokesman John Moran.